Rationality-Robust Information Design: Bayesian Persuasion under Quantal Response: The Complexity on Computing Approximately Optimal Signaling Schemes

 In SISU environments, we show that for any problem instance, the optimal censorship signaling scheme (defined in \Cref{lem:opt fully rational}) for a fully rational receiver achieves a $2$ rationality-robust approximation when the sender has no knowledge of the receiver's bounded rationality level.
 We also provide an example to show the tightness of the result.

-\begin{theorem} In SISU environments, for any problem instance, the optimal censorship signaling scheme $\optschemeInfty$ (defined in \Cref{lem:opt fully rational}) for a fully rational receiver has rationality-robust approximation ratio $\robustRatio(\optschemeInfty, [0,\infty)) \leq 2$. \end{theorem} To understand the intuition behind the above theorem, recall that the structural property of optimal censorship signaling scheme established in \Cref{prop:SISU threshold state monotonicity}.
-The optimal censorship for a less rational receiver requires the sender to reveal more information.
+\begin{restatable}{theorem}{robustapproxSISUupperbound} In SISU environments, for any problem instance, the optimal censorship signaling scheme $\optschemeInfty$ (defined in \Cref{lem:opt fully rational}) for a fully rational receiver has rationality-robust approximation ratio $\robustRatio(\optschemeInfty, [0,\infty)) \leq 2$. \end{restatable} To understand the intuition behind the above theorem, recall that the structural property of optimal censorship signaling scheme established in \Cref{prop:SISU threshold state monotonicity}: The optimal censorship for a less rational receiver requires the sender to reveal more information.
 As a result, the optimal censorship for receiver with $\noiseScale = \infty$ reveals least information and pools most states compared to other optimal censorship for receiver with $\noiseScale < \infty$.
-Meanwhile, the pooling signal $\hat\scaledNoiseDiff\primed \equiv 0$ in $\optschemeInfty$ ensures that the utility contributed from those pooled states is at least half of the utility contributed from those states in the optimal censorship with less rational receiver. \begin{proof} Fix an arbitrary bounded rationality level $\noiseScale\in\rationalityClass$.
-By definition, for signaling scheme $\optschemeInfty$, we have
+Meanwhile, the pooling signal $\hat\scaledNoiseDiff\primed \equiv 0$ in $\optschemeInfty$ ensures that the utility contributed from those pooled states is at least half of the utility contributed from those states in the optimal censorship with less rational receiver. \begin{proof}[Proof of \Cref{thm:2 robust approx SISU upperbound}] Fix any bounded rationality level $\noiseScale\in\rationalityClass$.
+For signaling scheme $\optschemeInfty$,

 where $\censorshipstateInfty, \censorshipprobInfty$ is the threshold state, the threshold state probability of $\optschemeInfty$.\footnote{Here we use the superscript $\hat{}$ \ to denote the concepts in signaling scheme $\optschemeInfty$.} Moreover, by \Cref{thm:SISU opt}, the optimal expected sender utility under the bounded rationality level $\noiseScale$ is